‘Y&R’ Spoilers: Billy Breaks Up With Phyllis, Reunites With Victoria

 — Soap Opera Spy (@SoapOperaSpy) August 6, 2017

 The Young and the Restless spoilers for August 8 state that Billy is confused about Victoria’s judgment and tells her that mixing pleasure with business could jeopardize her company.
-But instead of admitting her mistake, Victoria becomes defensive.
+However, instead of admitting her mistake, Victoria becomes defensive.
 She shouts at Billy, saying that her private affairs aren’t any of his business.
 She points out that she has never questioned him about his relationship with Phyllis.

 However, lingering self-doubt makes her confer with Chelsea (Melissa Claire Egan).